VzBoT3D/docs/docs/vz330_mellow/preparation.md

 * A drill with a 3mm metal drill bit (if you want to drill holes to mount the DIN rails for the electronics using screws)
 * An M4 tap (if you want to cut threads in those mounting holes)
+* A carpenter's square can come in really handy when squaring the printer frame
 * Haribo bears

 ## Content